-One of the main reasons for this is the way enterprise software is often purchased: through an RFP (request for proposal).
-On paper, it seems like an RFP is a strong approach: define your goals clearly, evaluate solutions side-by-side on objective criteria, pick the best fit with input from all stakeholders.
+One of the main reasons for this is that “software RFP” is practically an oxymoron.
+On paper, it seems like an RFP is a strong approach: define your goals clearly, evaluate solutions side-by-side on objective criteria, assess risk, pick the best fit with input from all stakeholders.
 Unfortunately this approach is fundamentally flawed.
 It makes a number of incorrect assumptions.

 Flawed assumption 1: You fully understand the requirements up-front